Salticid Sanctuaries

 Couldn't load pickup availability

-Bottle Fly Spikes are larvae/maggots of the Blue Bottle Fly (Calliphora vomitoria).
-Bottle Fly Spikes are high in protein (~20%), low in fat (~6%), and contain a surprising amount of calcium.
+Bottle Fly Spikes/Pupae are larvae/maggots of the Blue Bottle Fly (Calliphora vomitoria).
+Bottle Fly Spikes/Pupae are high in protein (~20%), low in fat (~6%), and contain a surprising amount of calcium.
 They're also slow moving and soft bodied, making them easy to catch and digest.
 They look like a small waxworm measuring between 3/8" to 1/2" in length.

 How to Store:

-Blue Bottle Fly Spikes should be kept in the fridge as they do well in temperatures between 33°F and 40°F and will keep for 4 weeks or more, the crisper of your fridge is the best spot!
+Blue Bottle Fly Spikes/Pupae should be kept in the fridge as they do well in temperatures between 33°F and 40°F and will keep for 4 weeks or more, the crisper of your fridge is the best spot!
 Keep spikes stored on the damp sawdust they're packaged in for a longer shelf life.
-They will possibly pupate en route to you and be in chrysalis form when they reach you.
+They will possibly pupate enroute to you and be in chrysalis form when they reach you, so you will likely end up with a mix of spikes and pupae upon arrival.
 The adult fly is 10-11mm long.
 Only use dry, cream colored spikes.
 If they have turned brown or have excessive moisture they must be discarded.
 The chrysalis, if healthy, can be saved until the fly pupates.

 Because of elevated temperatures during shipping, your blue bottle fly spikes may arrive pupated!
-In this case, either store the pupae in the fridge until you're ready to hatch them out into flies, or leave them at room temperature and you'll have blue bottle flies ready to feed out in 2-4 days.
+In this case, either store the pupae in the fridge until you're ready to hatch them out into flies, or leave them at room temperature and you'll have blue bottle flies ready to feed out in 4-10 days.
+All spikes are shipped in insulated shipping bags along with a 24-48 hour ice pack.
+On that note, there is

 ✳️NOTE: There are multiple shipping options so be sure you select the right one for you.
-USPS Ground Shipping, USPS Priority 3-4 day, USPS Express One Day.✳️
+(Quicker is better for these guys!)✳️

 All shipments include an ice pack at no extra charge.

-To pupate Blue Bottle Fly Spikes, leave the larvae in a larger container at room temperature for a few days.
-If the substrate apears to be dry add enough water to make it slightly damp.
+To pupate & hatch Blue Bottle Fly Spikes/Pupae, leave the larvae in a larger container at room temperature for a few days.
 Place the adult Blue Bottle Flies in the fridge for several minutes to slow them down, making moving them into your pet's enclosure easier.
-A ready made, room stable mini jello cup (you can get a bag of them from the Dollar Tree), provides all the food and water needed to sustain them.
+A ready made, room stable mini jello cup (you can get a bag of them from the Dollar Tree), provides all the food and water needed to sustain them and will keep the adult flies alive for around a week.

 Share